KaiyangZ96/Energy_landscape/README.md

 --save_path <the path to store the results >
 ```
 ## Run on docker image
-pull the docker image from kaiyangz96/energy_landscape:2.0
+-pull the docker image from kaiyangz96/energy_landscape:2.0
 -test
-    test
+-test